The Outrun (film)

-The Outrun is a 2024 English-language drama film starring Saoirse Ronan as a woman who returns home to the Orkney Islands in Scotland.
-The film is directed by Nora Fingscheidt based on the 2016 memoir The Outrun by Amy Liptrot.
-Fingscheidt wrote the screenplay with Liptrot based on a story they wrote with Daisy Lewis.
-The film is a co-production between the United Kingdom and Germany, and in addition to starring Ronan, it features Paapa Essiedu, Nabil Elouahabi, Izuka Hoyle, Lauren Lyle, Saskia Reeves, and Stephen Dillane in supporting roles.
+The Outrun is a 2024 drama film starring Saoirse Ronan as a woman who returns home to the Orkney Islands in Scotland.
+The film was directed by Nora Fingscheidt and written by Fingscheidt and Amy Liptrot, based on Liptrot's 2016 memoir The Outrun.
+The film is a co-production between the United Kingdom and Germany.
+Paapa Essiedu, Nabil Elouahabi, Izuka Hoyle, Lauren Lyle, Saskia Reeves and Stephen Dillane appear in supporting roles.

 The film premiered at the Sundance Film Festival on 19 January 2024.
 It was released by StudioCanal in the United Kingdom on 27 September 2024 and in Germany on 5 December.

 Plot

 The story is told in a non-linear fashion.
 Rona, a young woman recently out of rehab for alcoholism, returns home to the Orkney Islands in Scotland.
 Her parents, originally from England, are separated.
 Staying with them alternately, she helps her father on his farm and meets her mother's religious friends.

-In flashbacks, we see Rona's previous life as a biology graduate student in London, finding freedom in clubbing and meeting a serious boyfriend, Daynin.
+In flashbacks, Rona's previous life as a biology graduate student in London is shown, finding freedom in clubbing and meeting a boyfriend, Daynin.
 However, Rona's drinking turns to alcoholism, causing problems in her relationship, and unintentional injury.
 Eventually, Daynin leaves her.
 One night, she is attacked while drunk.
-Soon afterwards, she enters rehab and completes a 90-day sober program.
+Soon afterwards, she enters rehab and completes a 90-day sober programme.

 Back on Orkney, Rona struggles to connect with others.
 She decides to return to London, but on the ferry, feels an overwhelming urge to drink, and abandons her plan to leave.
 She takes a job with the Royal Society for the Protection of Birds (RSPB), which involves a systematic search for the now-rare corn crake.
 She listens at assigned hours for its distinctive frog-like call.
 Rona's father has bipolar disorder, and when she comes across him in a depressive and non-responsive state, she takes a taste from his abandoned wineglass, leading to a brief relapse.

 Soon afterwards, Rona gets a job with the RSPB on the remote Papa Westray island, home to a tiny community.
 Living by herself, she connects with some of the other islanders, including a fellow alcoholic who runs the grocery.
 Throughout a windy winter on Papa Westray, she develops an interest in seaweed biology and grows healthier.
 As she prepares to depart that spring, she hears the call of a corn crake for the first time and laughs in delight.

 Production

 In January 2022, it was announced Nora Fingscheidt would direct a film adaptation of Amy Liptrot's memoir The Outrun, with Saoirse Ronan set to star and produce, and Fingscheidt and Liptrot writing the screenplay.
 Production commenced in Orkney in August 2022.
-Ronan's husband, actor Jack Lowden, also served as one of the film's producers.
+Ronan's husband, actor Jack Lowden, was one of the film's producers.
 In an interview with The Times, Ronan credited Lowden for suggesting the role to her.